esirko/utilities-monitor-dashboard/REAUTHENTICATION.md

 **Problem**: System doesn't automatically reconnect

 **Solutions**:
-1. Verify `.creds.json` exists in the backend directory
+1. Verify `EMPORIA_USERNAME` and `EMPORIA_PASSWORD` are set (for example, in `.env`)
-2. Check credentials are valid (test with manual login)
+2. Ensure the backend was started after loading these environment variables
-3. Check backend server logs for authentication errors
+3. Restart the backend server after updating credentials
-4. Ensure backend server has network access to Emporia API

 ### Too Many Failed Attempts